spark-mv/cdn/guide.md

 # 1. Create an account

+On the HolaCDN customer portal, you will be able to view user experience statistics such as video start time, buffering, video quality and other settings.
+You will also be able to configure your HolaCDN system.

 Create an account on [https://holacdn.com](https://holacdn.com/).
-Hola will activate your account and analyze your site, in order to prepare JavaScript code for integration which will happen after the following steps are completed.
-You can continue to the next step, no need to wait.
+Hola will activate your account and analyze your site, in order to prepare JavaScript code for it.

+After creating the account, continue to the steps 2-3; no need to wait.

 # 2. Server-side settings